Francesco Crispi: 1848 Sicilian uprising

 On 20 December 1847, Crispi was sent to Palermo along with Salvatore Castiglia, a diplomat and patriot, to prepare the revolution against the Bourbon monarchy and King Ferdinand II of the Two Sicilies.

 The revolution started on 12 January 1848, and therefore was the very first of the numerous revolutions to occur that year.
 Three revolutions had previously occurred on the island of Sicily starting from 1800 against Bourbon rule.
-The uprising was substantially organized from, and centered in, Palermo.
+The uprising was substantially organized from, and centred in, Palermo.
 The popular nature of the revolt is evident in the fact that posters and notices were being handed out a full three days before the substantive acts of the revolution occurred on 12 January 1848.
 The timing was deliberately planned, by Crispi and the other revolutionaries, to coincide with the birthday of Ferdinand II.

 The Sicilian nobles were immediately able to resuscitate the constitution of 1812, which included the principles of representative democracy and the centrality of Parliament in the government of the state.
 Vincenzo Fardella was elected president of Sicilian Parliament.
 The idea was also put forward for a confederation of all the states of Italy.

 The constitution was quite advanced for its time in liberal democratic terms, as was the proposal of an Italian confederation of states.
-Crispi was appointed a member of the provisional Sicilian Parliament and responsible of the Defence Committee; during his tenure he supported the separatist movement that wanted to break ties with Naples.
+Crispi was appointed a member of the provisional Sicilian Parliament and responsible for the Defence Committee; during his tenure, he supported the separatist movement that wanted to break ties with Naples.

 Thus Sicily survived as a quasi-independent state for sixteen months, with the Bourbon army taking back full control of the island on 15 May 1849 by force.
 The effective head of state during this period was Ruggero Settimo.
 On capitulating to the Bourbons, Settimo escaped to Malta where he was received with the full honours of a head of state.
 Unlike many, Crispi was not granted amnesty and was forced to flee the country.